 The Revelations are a powerful performing unit and have shared stages with, as noted, Benny Latimore as well as Bobby “Blue” Bland, Denise LaSalle, Lenny Williams, J. Blackfoot, Otis Clay, Bobby Rush, Swamp Dogg and other soul greats.
 They will be touring this fall and into 2012 in support of Concrete Blues.

 With a sound dancing between gutbucket soul, N'awlins grit-down funk and horn fueled Motown pop, Mingo Fishtrap is an anomaly in the contemporary music scene.
 With each album, the group gravitates closer to the classic sounds that inspired them to learn their craft.
 What's old is new again; with young audiences flocking to see a live show that lays its musical roots more in 1967 than 2012.
 And that's just fine with bandleader Roger Blevins, Jr.

-Jack Dutone is known for his frantic mix of 1960′s era go-go grooves, raw r&b, funky soul, pounding rock n roll, and latin boogaloo heat.
-As the resident DJ for Discoteca Sexadelica, Cheap Thrills a Go-Go, Brooklyn Soul Club, and Mambo Beat Club; and through his popular Wax Implosion blog, he has become an influential vinyl guru.
+Jack Dutone is a vinyl slingin' mad man known for his frantic mix funky soul, pounding rock n roll, raw r&b, and latin boogaloo heat.
+Jack is currently the resident DJ for the monthly Brooklyn Soul Club party.